dranger003/llama.cpp-dotnet/README.md

 ### Description

 High performance minimal C# bindings for llama.cpp including a .NET core library, API server/client and samples.
+The imported API is kept to a bare minimum as the upstream API is changing quite rapidly.

 ### Quick Start